 Traditionally, many organizations use discussion forums to prompt engagement from their members, but in time these forums often become difficult to manage, with similar ideas and feedback spread across dozens of threads.
 This makes cultivating ideas time consuming and difficult.

-Ideation is designed around the singular principle of soliciting and gathering user ideas and feedback from your Higher Logic Community members, all from a centralized location: The Ideation Home page.
+Ideation is designed around the singular principle of soliciting and gathering user ideas and feedback from your Higher Logic Thrive Community (Thrive Community) users, all from a centralized location: The Ideation Home page.
 Users can organize their submissions in Categories your organization has defined, admins can keep users in the loop about their submissions via custom Status labels, and users can vote and comment on submissions to help crowd-source the best ideas.

-NOTE: Currently, organizations can only have a single instance of Ideation, and access settings apply across your entire community site.
+NOTE: Currently, organizations can only have a single instance of Ideation, and access settings apply across your entire Thrive Community.
 In the future, you'll be able to have multiple Ideation instances (e.g., one for product updates, one for your organization's annual conference).

 Watch the video